-The regular parking of vehicles on public property detracts from the bucolic nature of the Town and may create safety problems.
+The regular parking of vehicles on public property roadways detracts from the bucolic tranquility of, "A Town Within a Forest" nature of the Town and may creates safety problems as there are no sidewalks and the streets are heavily used by pedestrians and bicyclists.
 The "Parking Policy" portion of this Comprehensive Plan provides more details and policy strategies to guide actions by the Mayor and Council regarding parking of motor vehicles on public property.